Notes to Existentialism

 2. Husserl developed the phenomenological method by means of an eidetic reduction—in which the philosopher was to reflect not on some particular intentional experience (such as perception) but the “essence” or universal structure exhibited by it—and by means of an epoché, or bracketing of the reality of the world in order to study its pure (and, Husserl claimed, immanent) givenness as a correlate of consciousness.
 To various degrees, the existentialists rejected these aspects of Husserl's method, and the doctrine of the transcendental ego associated with them (see Cooper 1999:46-54; Zaner and Ihde 1973:11-26), holding that they undermined the true significance of the discovery of intentionality.
 As Merleau-Ponty (1962:xiv) famously wrote: “The most important lesson which the reduction teaches us is the impossibility of a complete reduction.”
 The relation between transcendental and existential phenomenology is, however, quite complex and remains in dispute.
 See, for a variety of views, Cooper (1999), Spiegelberg (1984:436-40), Dreyfus and Haugeland (1978:222-38), Crowell (2001), Natanson (1968).

 3. In fact, many of Kierkegaard's works were not written under his own name but as authored by a series of personae, or pseudonyms, which makes the attribution of particular views in his texts to “Kierkegaard” problematic.
 Indeed, this strategy of “indirect communication” was tied to the existential themes that Kierkegaard sought to highlight in his dialectical writings, but we shall ignore these complications here.
-For a good discussion of Kierkegaard's pseudonymous authorship, see Hannay (1982).
+For a good discussion of Kierkegaard's pseudonymous authorship, see Hannay (1982) and Hannay in Crowell (2012).

 5. Heidegger himself is quite clear on the point that at a certain formal level he is presenting a theory of the “essential structures” that pertain to existence (Dasein): By means of phenomenological inquiry “there are certain structures which we shall exhibit—not just any accidental structures, but essential ones which, in every kind of being that factical Dasein may possess, persist as determinative for the character of its being” (Heidegger 1962:38).
 Such an aim—which could also be found in every existential philosopher who draws upon the resources of phenomenology—belongs to the very character of philosophy as a reflective and general inquiry.
 But the search for “essential structures” in this sense does not undermine the distinction between the “what” and the “who,” and thus the character of these essential structures will have to be understood differently in each case.
 As Heidegger puts it: “Accordingly, those characteristics which can be exhibited in this entity are not ‘properties' present-at-hand of some entity which ‘looks' so and so and is itself present-at-hand; they are in each case possible ways for it to be, and no more than that” (Heidegger 1962:67).